Skip to main content

 Specific areas of visual interest (e.g. landmarks, interesting textures, areas of the site that are usually missed/overlooked/not the main attraction)

-Eagle Tower encompasses a variety of elements, including: a variety of stone and wood textures, sounds of footsteps on the spiral stone stairs, wind noise (outside and through the arrow loops), birds, etc. A visitor could also embrace the royal associations that make Caernarfon Castle unique in Wales, for example the textures of the slate dais, by touch you are reaching back into the past.
+Eagle Tower encompasses a variety of elements, including: a variety of stone and wood textures, sounds of footsteps on the spiral stone stairs, wind noise (outside and through the arrow loops), birds, etc. A visitor could also embrace the royal associations that make Castell Caernarfon unique in Wales, for example the textures of the slate dais, by touch you are reaching back into the past.
 Also there are sound and film clips of Prince Charles’s speech in 1969.

 Use your imagination to show differences in temperature within the rooms that are now cold and empty, but would once have had roaring log fires in the variety of fireplaces that can be found in every tower and room.